khalid-hussain/shaheen/chap5.md

 "Yes, I'm used to waking up early."

-Bashir Bin Hassan said this and walked away while Angela turned around and looked at him for a few moments.
+Bashir bin Hassan said this and walked away while Angela turned around and looked at him for a few moments.
 Rabia said, "Let's go, Angela."

 Startled, Angela looked at her and said remorsefully, "Don't you think he's an